Federal Budget and Appropriations

 How you can advocate for the HOME Program:

 - Sign up for Action Alerts from the HOME Coalition

 - Submit a HOME Success Story using this success story template.
 Submit HOME success stories to Clay Kerchof (firstname.lastname@example.org).

-- Call or write your Members of Congress to support the HOME Program in FY 2019 appropriations
+- Call or write your Members of Congress to and request that the HOME Program be funded at no less than $1.5 billion in FY 2019.

 Community Development Block Grants (CDBG)

 The Community Development Block Grant (CDBG) Program is a flexible federal funding source that invests in local infrastructure, affordable housing, and public services in communities that are predominately low-moderate-income.
 In the past 15 years, CDBG has:

 - helped 1.435 million people with low- and moderate-income access safe and affordable housing

 - benefited over 45 million people with low- and moderate-incomes through public improvements

 Every dollar invested in CDBG leverages an additional $4.09 in non-CDBG funding.
 CDBG funds flow into over 7,200 rural, suburban, and rural communities in every state, territory and congressional district.